nikodunk/roomsolar/content/solar-kit/_index.md

 #### 3) How much electricity will it make?

 Short answer It can charge all your laptops and phones and run your speakers and power your lights.
 It's a powerful solar system with a powerful battery and inverter attached.
 It cannot run your iron or laundry, but it is enough to back up a full-size, family fridge for a 4 hours a day in summer if the power goes out, or easily power a mini-fridge at the beach for 24 hours.
 Have fun! :)

+Longer answer is in SF it'll make on average 4.26 * 200W = 852Wh (0.85kWh) per day.
+Of that 500Wh will be stored.
+Of course in winter it'll make less, in summer more, which is why the solar is a little "over-specced".
+This means that if you're in a sunnier clime or in summer anywhere, your batteries will always be full even when you're using energy all day from the system.

+Any questions?
+Get in contact above.

+#### 4) What size is everything?

+**Each Solar panel:**
+4 feet x 1 ft 7 inches x 0.1 inches (1230mm x 500mm x 3mm)

+**Sunbox Battery/Controller/Inverter:**
+7.9 inches x 6.9 inches x 6.3 inches (200mm x 176mm x 160mm)